pathminder/pathminder.github.io/_feats/point-blank-master.md

   - Pathfinder Roleplaying Game Advanced Player's Guide
 flavor_text: You are adept at firing ranged weapons in close quarters.
 prerequisites:
-  - [Weapon Specialization](/feats/weapon-specialization/) with selected ranged weapon
+  - "[Weapon Specialization](/feats/weapon-specialization/) with selected ranged weapon"
 benefit: |
   Choose one type of ranged weapon.
 You do not provoke attacks of opportunity when firing the selected weapon while threatened.
 normal: |